0xsquid/sdk_starter_kit/README.md

 # Installation instructions

 yarn install

-rename .env.example to .env, put in your private key
+Rename .env.example to .env, put in your private key

 # To run example